Yorkshire Terrier Blog

 Your Yorkie’s baby teeth will start falling out around 4 months as their adult teeth come in.
 Chew toys can help relieve teething pain and also discourage chewing on inappropriate objects.
 Brush their teeth regularly with a puppy toothpaste and toothbrush to get them accustomed to dental care from an early age.

 Around 5 months, a Yorkie’s coat will start to change from soft and fluffy to silky and flowing.
-Daily brushing and combing is a must to prevent tangles and mats.
+Daily brushing and combing are a must to prevent tangles and mats.
 Bathing once a month or every other month is typically sufficient.
 Be very gentle and use a mild puppy shampoo and conditioner.

 At this stage, Yorkies can learn basic commands like ‘sit,’ ‘stay’ and ‘come.’
 Use positive reinforcement training with treats, praise and play.
 Keep training sessions short and fun.
 Socialization is also important, so introduce your Yorkie to new people, pets and experiences in a gradual, positive way.